saimn/sigal/docs/index.rst

 How to Use
 ----------

+Init
   To get started, just run ``sigal init`` which will copy an example configuration file in the current directory.
 All configuration values have a default; values that are commented out serve to show the default.
 Default values are specified when modified in this example config file.

+Build
   After adapting the configuration to your needs, put your images in a sub-directory and run ``sigal build <your images directory>``.
 The next time you run ``sigal build``, only the new images will be processed.
 Use the ``-f`` flag to force the reprocessing of all the images.

+Serve
   To visualize your gallery, you can use ``sigal serve`` which runs a basic web server.
 This server should only be used for local browsing, not in production.
 Another option is to use the ``index_in_url = True`` setting, which will add ``index.html`` to the urls to allow browsing without a server.

 Help of the ``sigal build`` command